 - German: Herbstrübe.

-- Description: Roots and leaves of the turnip plant, of the botanical family Cruciferae, because it is a tuberous root and not a tuber, the turnip does not have sprouts or eyes, as does the potato.
-Turnips may be round, cylindrical, and conical.
+- Description: The roots and leaves of the turnip plant of the botanical family Cruciferae.
+Because it is a tuberous root and not a tuber, the turnip does not have sprouts or eyes, as does the potato.
+Turnips may be round, cylindrical, or conical.
 Their exterior color is white or reddish; internally, they are always white or yellowish.

 - Environment: Turnips are grown primarily in Germany, the Mediterranean coast of southern Europe, and to a lesser extent, in the south of the United States.
 They adapt well to cold climates.